-First impressions of Persona 5, the Atlus title I’ve waited so long for.
-The game I specifically bought my PS4 for.
+First impressions of Persona 5, the Atlus title I’ve waited so long for!
+The game I specifically bought my PS4 to play.

 To be honest, I didn’t like Shigenori Soejima’s art style at first glance.
-It feels blocky, with excessive lining and over simplified shading.
-For a PS4 title, I expected more realistic renditions.
-Such as those in Ryu ga Gotoku 0 and 6, or Uncharted 4.
+It felt blocky, with excessive lining and over simplified shading.
+For a PS4 title, I also expected more realistic renditions.
+Such as the world design in Ryu ga Gotoku 0 and 6, or Uncharted 4.

-After 30 minutes or so, I realised this art style is part of the overall cartoon / manga-ish feel.
-Together with bold zigzag lines in various interfaces, strong sensations of motion and mischievous heroism are maintained.
-Which really gets you high after a while.
-I particularly love the post-combat summaries.
-Not only are they very o-sha-reh, there is that pronounced feeling of liberation.
-I feel both free and triumphant after every combat.
+After 30 minutes or so, I realised this art style is part of the overall cartoon / manga-ish direction.
+Together with bold zigzag lines in various interfaces, strong sensations of motion and mischievous heroism are consistently maintained.
+This really got me high after a while, and I particularly loved the post-combat summaries.
+Not only were these summaries very o-sha-reh, there was that pronounced feeling of liberation.
+I felt both free and triumphant after every combat.